flaviaolivera/flaviaolivera/README.md

 - Internationalization (i18n): Implementation of multilingual support with Vue i18n for applications ready for global environments.

-- Testing and quality assurance (Vitest): Writing unit and embedded tests to validate interface behavior and ensure stability.
+- Testing and quality assurance (Vitest, Jest): Writing unit and embedded tests to validate interface behavior and ensure stability.

 - Performance optimization: Improving load, rendering and response times by optimizing logic and state management.